AEADataEditor/replication-template-development/sample-language-report.md

 When running the scanner, please review and provide suggested packages:

-> [SUGGESTED] While running a [static code scanner for Stata](https://github.com/lydreiner/Statapackagesearch/), we identified  possible Stata packages used in your code.
-Please verify, and adjust requirements accordingly.
+> [SUGGESTED] While running a [static code scanner for Stata](https://labordynamicsinstitute.github.io/Statapackagesearch/), we identified  possible Stata packages used in your code.
+Please consult the list in the appendix, and adjust requirements accordingly.

-(copy and paste the top list)

 ## Results